Silenced (film): Reception

-In Korea the film ranked No. 1 for three consecutive weeks and grossed ₩7.8 billion in its first week of release and grossed a total of ₩35 billion after ten weeks of screening.
+In Korea, the film ranked No. 1 for three consecutive weeks and grossed ₩7.8 billion in its first week of release and grossed a total of ₩35 billion after ten weeks of screening.
+On Rotten Tomatoes the film has a 100% rating based on 5 reviews.

 After the film's release, the bestselling book of the same name by author Gong Ji-young, which first recounted the crimes and provided the bulk of the film's content, topped national bestseller lists for the first time in two years.
 Ruling conservative political party Grand National Party (GNP) then called for an investigation into Gong Ji-young for engaging in "political activities", a move that was met with public derision.

+The English translation of the novel was published with the title Togani in 2023.

 It received the Audience Award at the 2012 Udine Far East Film Festival in Italy.

 Conversations about the film and its impact re-emerged when the Samsung Economic Research Institute (SERI) released its annual survey of the year's top ten consumer favorites on December 7, 2011.
 Based on a poll of market analysts and nearly 8,000 consumers, SERI's "Korea's Top Ten Hits of 2011" ranked Silenced among the year's top events.

+The film has been studied in several scholarly publications on Korean film and also on global representation of disability rights.